 - Remove any junk or clutter from the yard.

 - Have a clean, crisp lawn.
 A bit of fertilizer makes for a greener lawn.

 - Trim shrubbery and hedges.

 - Wash decks and porches make sure they are stained or painted.

 - Clean and paint or stain your front door.

-- All exterior lights should be operational.
+- Ensure all exterior lights are operational.